Quebec Route 209

 Route 209 is a provincial highway located in the Montérégie region of Quebec south of Montreal.
 The route runs from the Canada-United States border in Franklin and ends at the Saint-Constant/Sainte-Catherine limit, south of Montreal at the junction of Route 132.
 South of the US border it continues as New York State Route 189 in Clinton, New York.
-This road serves as an alternative route to Route 138 (towards Montreal) and the southwestern suburbs) which is a parallel route to Route 209 located roughly 10 kilometers west of it.
+This road serves as an alternative route to Route 138 (towards Montreal) and the southwestern suburbs) which is a parallel route to Route 209 located roughly 10 kilometres west of it.
 It also provides the main link to Saint-Rémi, the largest city in the Jardins-de-Napierville MRC.